Are you looking for a cybersecurity plan for a small business?

 It is important that everyone in your business develop a “culture of security” – that is a mindset in which they are always aware of attack vectors such as suspicious emails and actively avoid falling prey.

-There are many security awareness solutions that include training videos.
+There are many security awareness solutions that include training videos and simulated phishing tests.

 Enable multi-factor authentication (MFA) wherever possible.